-As a result of participation in the program students may become aware of unresolved or personal issues.
 Faculty encourage and support all students to seek and participate in counseling.
 Counseling may also be encouraged or warranted as part of the student review process.
-Counseling for university students is available at Student Counseling and Health Services, Harborview (Lower Level) 210 West 6th Street (871-7622).
+It is not unusual for students to become aware of unresolved or personal issues through their participation in the program.
+Short-term counseling for university students is available at Student Counseling and Health Services, Harborview (Lower Level) 210 West 6th Street (871-7622).
 Services are free and confidential to Gannon University Students.
+Other referral sources may be provided by program faculty.